 If you've already decided to get an inkjet printer but you're having a hard time choosing, it's quite understandable.
 There's a very wide range of inkjet printers, from expensive, full-featured models to simple budget options.
-There's also a lot of things to consider when shopping, such as how much you print, your budget, and whether you need other features, like a scanner or support for USB thumb drives.
+There's also a lot of things to consider when shopping, like how much you print, your budget, and whether you need other features, like a scanner or support for USB thumb drives.
 So, here's our list of the best inkjet printers, and hopefully, it can help guide you to the best printer for your needs.

 We've tested over 85 printers, and below are our recommendations for the best inkjet printers you can buy.
 You can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.